Helen Adelaide Lamb: Art

-Works

-Lamb's embroidery is on display at the Victoria and Albert Museum in London with her panel of a redhead, circa 1909.
+Lamb's embroidery is on display at the Victoria and Albert Museum with her panel of a redhead, circa 1909.

 Lamb's work is seen as part of a Scottish embroidery revival in the twentieth century, which was European in its outlook.
 The Scottish [arts and crafts movement] was relatively forward looking, contemporary and much more European based.
 It should always be born in mind that the Scottish Arts & Crafts movement had more in common with the Wiener Werkstatte for example than it ever did with the English Arts & Crafts movement.